-ON THIS PAGE: You will find information about how many men learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many men are diagnosed with this type of cancer each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

-The five-year survival rate (percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases) of men with penile cancer that has not spread at the time of diagnosis is about 85%.
-If the cancer has spread near the penis (local spread), the five-year survival rate is 59%.
-If the cancer has spread to other parts of the body (distant spread), the five-year survival rate is 11%.
+The 5-year survival rate tells you what percent of men live at least 5 years after the cancer is found.
+Percent means how many out of 100.
+The 5-year survival rate for men with penile cancer that has not spread when it is first diagnosed is about 85%.
+If the cancer has spread to surrounding tissues or organs and/or the regional lymph nodes, the five-year survival rate is 59%.
+If the cancer has spread to a distant part of the body, the 5-year survival rate is 11%.

 It is important to remember that statistics on how many men survive this type of cancer are an estimate.
 The estimate comes from data based on thousands of men with this cancer in the United States each year.
 So, your own risk may be different.
 Doctors cannot say for sure how long any man will live with penile cancer.
 Also, experts measure the survival statistics every 5 years.
 This means that the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
 Learn more about understanding statistics .

 Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts and Figures 2016, and the ACS website.
 The next section in this guide is Risk Factors and Prevention .
 It explains what factors may increase the chance of developing this disease.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.